 8.3 Should a Guest not refrain from smoking when prompted by the Hotelier, the Hotelier is entitled to expel the Guest

 from the Hotel and to vacate the room without loss of entitlement to reimbursement for the provided services.

 8.4 If the Guest triggered a fire alarm by smoking in a place where the general smoking ban is not lifted, the Guest

 and / or the Contractual Partner bear any costs incurred by the Hotelier because of the fire alarm.

 8.5 Even in places where the general smoking ban has been lifted, the Guest has to make sure that they do not contaminate and / or damage the property of the Hotelier or a third party with fire, ash, smoke or cigarette butts.
 The Guest must pay compensation for any damage caused.

 Should the Guest desire a wake-up call, they may submit this request at the Hotel reception.
 The Hotelier will endeavour to fulfil this wish, but they in no way guarantee that the alarm call will be successful and / or that the Guest is actually woken up by the wake-up call.

 10. Facilities in the Hotel Room, Cleaning

 10.1 All fixtures and fittings located in the Hotel, even those intended for consumption, are the property of the Hotel and are only intended to be used in the Hotel.
-In particular, any provided slippers, bathrobes, electrical devices or cosmetic products are to be left in the room after the Guest’s departure, provided they have not been used or consumed.
+In particular, any provided slippers, bathrobes, electrical devices or cosmetic products are to be left in the room after the Guest’s departure, provided they have not been consumed within the purpose intended.

 10.2 The Hotelier is entitled to include any missing fixtures and fittings in the bill issued to the Contractual Partner and / or the Guest, or to use the details of the credit card stored at check-in and to charge the appropriate credit card with the corresponding amount.